Image 1 of 1

 Cayenne Pepper 40,000 SHU

-Cayenne pepper increases thermogenesis, the process by which your body produces heat and burns calories.
+Cayenne pepper increases thermogenesis The way the body produces heat and burns calories.
+At the same time it helps curb appetite and reduce calorie intake.

 A study published in the American Journal of Clinical Nutrition found that capsaicin increased energy expenditure and fat oxidation, suggesting that cayenne can help support weight loss and management by naturally revving up your metabolism.